AnanyaRuhela/TechnicalTask_Xenonstack/README.md

 # TechnicalTask_Xenonstack
 I have developed this project by using HTML, CSS, JS, PHP and MySQL.
 The theme of the project is the analyzing of the feedback done by the students for their faculties.
+I have uploaded the source codes of the main files which is directly accessible and their source code can be shown directly without downloading any file and I have also uploaded the whole project which is in the form of zip file.
+For accessing the whole project you can download the zip file and access the passwords accordingly given in the installation text file.

 The objectives of the project are: o Decision making power is provided by this analyzer.